-The Board is currently comprised of five (5) directors being Aubrey Eveleigh, Brian Davey, Barry Allan, Peter Ravenscroft and Kenneth Stowe.
+The Board is currently comprised of four (4) directors being Aubrey Eveleigh, Brian Davey, Barry Allan and Kenneth Stowe.
 Messrs.
-Davey, Allan, Ravenscroft and Stowe are independent within the meaning of NI 58-101.
+Davey, Allan and Stowe are independent within the meaning of NI 58-101.
 Mr. Eveleigh is not independent as he is an officer of the Corporation and thereby has a "material relationship" with the Corporation.
-Mr. Ravenscroft will not stand for re-election at the Meeting.